Underestimated – The 1990 New York Giants - Big Blue Interactive

 “It was a good pass and it just dropped,” Carthon said, “There’s nothing you can do about it… You have to take it one play at a time.”

-Two more incompletions preceded kicker Matt Bahr’s first field goal of the contest the game, making the score 3-3 at 2:41.
+Two more incompletions preceded kicker Matt Bahr’s first field goal of the contest, making the score 3-3 at 2:41.
 Despite failing to solve the 49ers red-zone defense, New York achieved other goals.
 They moved the ball well by mixing in a variety of passes and wide runs and kept Montana and the San Francisco offense on the sideline for an extended period of time.

 The Giants defense quickly dispatched San Francisco’s ensuing possession, forcing a punt in three plays as the first quarter quickly ended.
 Madden said, “We were talking to Bill Belichick last night and he says that you have to take away Rice, you have to take away [John] Taylor, and if Montana’s gonna beat you then he’s gonna beat us with a guy like [Tom] Rathman catching it.
 He doesn’t feel that Rathman and [Brent] Jones catching the ball can beat you.
 He feels that guys like Rice and Taylor are the ones you have to take out of the game.”